confluentinc/ksql/docs/syntax-reference.md

 ------------------------
 messages-per-sec:     104.38   total-messages:       14238     last-message: 12/14/17 4:30:42 PM GMT
  failed-messages:          0      last-failed:         n/a
-(Statistics of the local Ksql Server interaction with the Kafka topic IP_SUM)
+(Statistics of the local KSQL Server interaction with the Kafka topic IP_SUM)

 Execution plan
 --------------